lilli-mcnally/muddy-paws/README.md

 ### **Families with Kids**

 > A family of four is looking to adopt a dog that is good with young children.
 To do this, they will need to look at the different types and breeds of dogs available on the website before they visit.
-They will have to bring the children to the Rescue Centre, so they will need to make sure there is a dog they want to see before they go.
-They also want to look at what age the dogs are, as they want one that is quite young, but doesn't need long walks in the week.
+They will have to bring the children to the Rescue Centre, so they want to make sure there is a dog they want to see before they go.
+They'd like to find out how to adopt, and what age the dogs are, as they want one that is quite young, but doesn't need long walks in the week.

 ### **Couples**

 > A couple in their mid-30s are looking for an active dog.
 They have a caravan and enjoy travelling the country, so need a dog that likes lots of exercise and isn't likely to run away when nervous.
 They have plenty of room and would prefer a medium or large sized dog.
-They live in the countryside, the centre is a 40 minute drive from them.
-Because of this, they want to be sure there is a dog they'd like to see before making the drive.
+They live in the countryside and the centre is a 40 minute drive from them, so they want to secure an appointment before making the journey.
+Because of distance, they also want to be sure there is a dog they'd like to see before making the drive, and will need to check directions and the centre's exact location.

 ---